orcc/rvccaltut/doc/Tutorial.md

 end
 ```
 Here we have to actions.
-One of them adds input token to the state variable ```sum``` and another substracts the input token from it depending on whether the token is less or not less then the value of ```sum``` itself.
+One of them adds input token to the state variable ```sum``` and another subtracts the input token from it depending on whether the token is less or not less then the value of ```sum``` itself.

 You can build the network similar to the following diagram to experiment with these actors.

 ![](https://raw.githubusercontent.com/eugeneu/rvccaltut/master/images/04_01_Network.png)

 # Lesson 5.
 Schedules

-The ```InterSelect``` example in the previous lessons implements a commolny used software design pattern called *finite state machines* but describing it in that way is not very easy to understand.
+The ```InterSelect``` example in the previous lessons implements a commonly used software design pattern called *finite state machines* but describing it in that way is not very easy to understand.

-RVC CAL provides special sintax to describe fitite state machines.
+RVC CAL provides special syntax to describe finite state machines.
 It is called *schedules*.
 The following example ```IterSelectFSM``` illustrates using of *schedules*

 ```
 package net.sf.orcc.tutorial.l05Schedules;